 RELATED: Want to track your tax refund through the mail?
 Let Kim will show you how!

 Have a side gig, small business or rental property?
-The Self-Employed tier gives you all of the above plus 1099 & Schedule C support and complete defense and legal representation from a tax pro in the case of an IRS audit for 3 years.
+The Self-Employed tier for $59.95 plus $39.95 per state gives you all of the above plus 1099 & Schedule C support and complete defense and legal representation from a tax pro in the case of an IRS audit.

 You also get tax payment reminders to stay on top of things all year.
-Active duty military can file a federal return with Tax Slayer for $0.
-This covers all tax situations with no restrictions.
+Active duty military can file a federal return with Tax Slayer for $0 plus $39.95 per state.

 Go to taxslayer.com for more information.